zabertech/zaber-examples/docs/CONTRIBUTING.md

 9. Run through the appropriate [Language Checklist](#language-checklist)
 10. Do a Pull Request

+## Updating an Existing Example

+If you change the code or documentation of an example in a way that would matter to readers, remember to update the `updated_date` field in the `article.yml` file.

+This is used by the Zaber website to display a last modified date in addition to the creation date.

 ## Language Checklist

 Here are the checklists for the various languages: